Death Valley in One Day: Don’t Make These 6 Mistakes

 If you are road tripping to Death Valley, you have a few options for lodging.
 Either inside the national park or you can stay in one of the nearby cities.

-If you are only visiting Death Valley in one day, I suggest staying in one of the towns outside of the national park for cheaper hotel rates.
+If you are only spending one day in Death Valley, I suggest staying in one of the towns outside of the national park for cheaper hotel rates.

 Lodging Inside of Death Valley National Park